Arnside National School- School Council

 Pupil Parliament

-The Year 5 & 6 school councillors are members of the South Lakes Pupil Parliament which meets termly to give children from different schools the opportunity to discuss and address issues in our local area.
+The Year 5 & 6 school councilors are members of the South Lakes Pupil Parliament which meets termly to give children from different schools the opportunity to discuss and address issues in our local area.

 When do we meet?